topherhaynie/bank/QUICKSTART.md

 # Basic installation
 pip install -e .

-# With ML support for DQN training
+# With ML support for DQN training (in development)
 pip install -e ".[ml]"

 # With development tools